Ectario/uint_to_str_ASM/README.md

 ## Description
 Print a certain a number.

-Used to learn macro function, loop, stack and assembly logic (without C library).
+Used to learn macro function, loop, stack and assembly logic *[which is full commented]* (without C library).

 ## Configuration used
 - Distribution : Linux